shams-nahid/System-Design-Study-Note/docs/Notes/Tiny URL.md

 - Make URL short
 - Short link should redirect to original link
 - Should able be specify the expiration time
+- [Optional] Analytivs for how many redirection happened
+- [Optional] Expose services using REST API

 ## Non-Functional Requirements